datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@script`
-For the second case study, we talked about Evidence from a Speed Dating Experiment database published on the Kaggle website which was compiled by Columbia Business School.
+For the second case study, we used Speed Dating Experiment database.

 You applied the use of SELECT DISTINCT to return only distinct (different) values.